abelbrasil/PaNasc/README.md

 -   `label.sinasc` needs a data frame created by the function `download.sinasc` and this function is responsible to choose the util columns, clean the data and replace the code by the respective labels.

+-   `panel.sinasc` is used to select and handle the columns required for the Power BI dashboard.

 ## Installation

 The package can be installed using the `devtools` library: